 Foundation Reading Books – Term 2, 3 & 4 Pre-Primary (WA), Kindergarten (NSW/ACT), Prep (QLD/VIC/TAS) Reception (SA) Transition (NT)

-- Set 1 of the Home Reading books, have been designed for Semester 1 and feature VC and CVC words.
-The Early Reading Profile – Foundation Year screen (typically presented in week 6 of Term 2) will track student’s progress in the early weeks of learning to decode and confirm that reading tasks (as opposed to pre-literacy skill development) is appropriate.
+- Set 1 of the Home and Targeted Group Reading books, have been created for Semester 1 and feature VC and CVC words.
+Prior to allocating these initial reading books, pre-literacy skills (alphabet sounds, lowercase letter formation, phonemic awareness: blending & segmentation) must be taught and screened.
+The Early Reading Profile – Foundation Year screen (typically presented in week 6 of Term 2) will track student’s progress in the early weeks of learning to decode.

-- Set 2 of the Home Reading books, have been designed for Term 3 & 4 and feature CVC, CCVC, and CVCC words.
+- Set 2 of the Home and Targeted Group Reading books, have been created for Semester 2 and feature CVC, CCVC, and CVCC words.
 Prior to allocating students these sets, screen again (typically in Week 6 of Term 3 and 4).
 Download the screen HERE.

 Year 1 Reading Book Sets – Term 1, 2, 3 & 4

 By the end of Year 1, students should be ready to progress on from decodable reading books and be able to accurately and fluently read Stage 1 words and a percentage of Stage 2 words.
 To facilitate this skill development, PLD recommends the continuation of decodable reading material throughout Year 1.

 - Set 3 of the Home Reading books, for Semester 1, feature Stage 1 and limited Stage 2 phonic concepts.
 Prior to allocating students these books, screen students (typically in Week 2 of Term 1 and Term 2).
 Download the screen HERE.